 “He will connect with our students and with our faculty,” Smitts said.
 “He shares, I’m sure, many of the same values and principles that they do.
 He comes from a background in the UCs where he had lots of contact with the students.
 A lot – and I think that’ll be great.”

-Castro will live in the presidential house – where Welty has lived during his presidency – with his wife, Mary, and their two-year-old son, Jess.
+Castro will live in the presidential house – where Welty has lived during his presidency – with his wife, Mary, and their 2-year-old son, Jess.
 The couple also has a daughter enrolled in her junior year at Humboldt State and a son who graduated from UC Berkeley.

 The terms of compensation have not yet been reached, but will be established in the Board of Trustee’s next meeting on July 23.